 Classes are typically held in three-hour blocks during week-days: in the morning (9:30am – 12:30pm), in the afternoon (2:00pm – 5:00pm), and in the evening (6:30pm – 9:30pm).
 There are one-hour mind-body classes that meet in between the three-hour classes.

 In the fall, winter, and spring terms, each class meets once per week.
 In the summer term, which is a shorter term, classes usually meet twice per week.
 Students should expect to take classes in any of these time blocks, and enrollment in some day-time classes is required for program completion.

 Browse the following links to view sample schedules for first-term students:

 - Is it possible to attend classes online?

-AOMA does not currently offer any distance learning or online course options.
-All classes are taught on-site at AOMA's campus and clinical sites in Austin, TX.
+AOMA currently only offers blended learning class which includes both an in-class portion and an online portion.
+All other classes are taught on-site at AOMA's campus and clinical sites in Austin, TX.

 - How much is tuition?

 If you have completed a bachelor’s degree, there are no specific courses you must complete prior to applying for admission.
 AOMA considers students from a wide range of academic disciplines.